unisonweb/unison/docs/LanguageReference.md

 name p_1 p_2 … p_n = expression
 ```

+#### Type signature
-`name : Type` is the type signature, where `name` is the name of the term being defined and `Type` is a [type](#unison-types) for that term.
+`name : Type` is a type signature, where `name` is the name of the term being defined and `Type` is a [type](#unison-types) for that term.
 The `name` given in the type signature and the `name` given in the definition must be the same.

-The parameters `p_1` through `p_n` are the parameters of the function, if any, separated by spaces.
-The right-hand side of the `=` sign is any [Unison expression](#unison-expressions).

-#### Type signature
-The type signature `timesTwo : Nat -> Nat` declares that the term named `timesTwo` is a function accepting an argument of type `Nat`  and computes a value of type `Nat`.
 Type signatures are optional.
 In the absence of a type signature, Unison will automatically infer the type of a term declaration.
-If a type signature is present, Unison will verify that the term meets the type given in the signature.
+If a type signature is present, Unison will verify that the term has the type given in the signature.

 #### Term definition
+A term definition has the form `f p_1 p_2 … p_n = e` where `f` is the name of the term being defined.
+The parameters `p_1` through `p_n` are the names of parameters, if any (if the term is a function), separated by spaces.
+The right-hand side of the `=` sign is any [Unison expression](#unison-expressions).

-The left-hand side of the definition consists of the name of the term, followed by argument names (parameters) if the definition is a function.
-The names of the arguments as well as the name of the term are bound as local variables in the expression on the right-hand side.
-If the term takes no arguments, the term has the value of the fully evaluated expression on the right-hand side.
+The names of the parameters as well as the name of the term are bound as local variables in the expression on the right-hand side (also known as the _body_ of the function).
+When the function is called, the parameter names are bound to any arguments passed in the call.
+See [function application](#function-application) for details on the call semantics of functions.

+If the term takes no arguments, the term has the value of the fully evaluated expression on the right-hand side and is not a function.

-The right-hand side of the definition (also known as the _body_) is a [Unison expression](#unison-expressions).
-The names of the arguments are local variables in this expression, and they are bound to any values passed as arguments to the function when it’s called.
-The expression in the right-hand side can also refer to the name given to the definition in the left-hand side.
+The expression comprising the right-hand side can refer to the name given to the definition in the left-hand side.
 In that case, it’s a recursive definition.
 For example:

 ``` Haskell
 sumUpTo : Nat -> Nat